 In addition to the above, each employee will have two (2) personal holidays.
 These holidays will be administered through the vacation plan.
-One day will be granted on the first of October; one on the first of November of each year.
+One personal holiday shall be added to the vacation leave bank in the pay-period that includes the first day of October and one personal holiday will be added in the pay-period that includes the first day of November of each year.